bion/hexalingual-euler/readme.md

 All times given in seconds

+### Problem Five
+* Ruby: 4.605 from command line
+* C: 0.211 from command line
+* Javascript: 0.345 from command line
+* SuperCollider: 34.189 from command line, 35.182 not including
+  interpreter start/stop

+### Problem Four
+* Ruby: 0.361 from command line
+* C: 0.049 from command line
+* Javascript: 0.345 from command line
+* SuperCollider: 2.193 from command line, 1.32 not including
+  interpreter start/stop

 ### Problem Four
 * Ruby: 0.361 from command line
 * C: 0.049 from command line